 SSH Connection Manager is SSIS Connection Manager for establishing SSH connections.
 Use the API to build components based on SSH Connection Manager.

-Use the SSH Connection Manager dialog to specify properties for connecting to an SSH-enabled server.
-The configuration dialog has server and proxy settings.
+Use the Server page of the SSH Connection Manager dialog to specify properties for connecting to an SSH-enabled server.

 Specify the name or IP address of the SSH server.

 Specify the port number on the SSH server to use for the connection.
 The default value of this property is 22.

 Specify user name to access the SSH server.